OpenScore/StringQuartets/README.md

 # [Scores directory](./scores/)

-Score and lyric files are arranged in the following directory structure:
+Score (and any associated) files are arranged in the following directory structure:

 ```
 <composer>/<set>/